Bellman function method for general operators on martingales: Introduction

 \section{Introduction}

-In this paper, we implement the program announced (without any proofs) in the short report~\cite{BoOsTs2021tran}.

-Gundy's theorem~\cite{Gu1968} of 1968 can be considered as a martingale analogue of the statement about the boundedness of Calder\'on--Zygmund operators of the most general type.
-This generality is supported, for example, by the fact that the variant~\cite{Ki1985tran} of Gundy's theorem for vector-valued martingales allows us to obtain a direct analogue~\cite{Os2016tran} of Rubio de Francia's inequality for the Walsh system (Rubio de Francia's inequality~\cite{Ru1985}, in its turn, can be treated as a one-sided analogue of Parseval's identity for $L^p$~spaces, and the Walsh basis can be viewed as an analogue of the Fourier basis in ``the martingale world'').
-We treat this as a passed test for the generality of Gundy's theorem because the operator arising in Rubio de Francia's original considerations~\cite{Ru1985} has a vector-valued kernel satisfied only a very weak smoothness condition of Calder\'on--Zygmund type.
+Gundy's theorem~\cite{Gu1968} of 1968 can be seen as a martingale analog of the principle that general Calder\'on--Zygmund operators are bounded.
+Consider, for example, Rubio de Francia's inequality~\cite{Ru1985}.
+As discussed in the introduction of~\cite{MaOs2019}, it can be thought of as a one-sided analog of Parseval's identity in $L^p$.
+This inequality can be reduced to the $L^p$-boundedness of a certain Cal\-de\-r\'on--Zyg\-mund operator.
+On the other hand, its analog~\cite{Os2016tran} for the Walsh basis, the martingale counterpart of the Fourier basis, follows from the version~\cite{Ki1985tran} of Gundy's theorem for operators on vector-valued martingales.
+This illustrates the generality of Gundy's theorem because the mentioned Cal\-de\-r\'on--Zyg\-mund operator arising in Rubio de Francia's original considerations~\cite{Ru1985} has a vector-valued kernel that satisfies only a very weak and subtle smoothness condition.

-On the other hand, in the paper~\cite{Bu1984} of 1984, D.~L.~Burkholder proves the $L^p$-bo\-un\-ded\-ness of the martingale transforms using another approach borrowed from stochastic optimal control.
-The martingale transforms are a special case of operators from Gundy's theorem and can be considered as a martingale analogue of the Hilbert transform (which is a most basic example of a Calder\'on--Zygmund operator).
-Nevertheless, Burkholder's work~\cite{Bu1984} is now considered as a real breakthrough in harmonic analysis because of his method: it gives a deep insight into the structure of the estimated $L^p$-norms and, in particular, allows him to calculate sharp constants in the corresponding $L^p$-inequalities.
-His approach gives rise to a new field~\cite{Ose2012,VaVo2020} that is now referred to as the Bellman function method in harmonic analysis.
+On the other hand, in the paper~\cite{Bu1984} of 1984, Burkholder proves the $L^p$-bo\-un\-ded\-ness of the martingale transforms using another approach borrowed from stochastic optimal control.
+The martingale transforms are a special case of operators from Gundy's theorem.
+They can be considered as a martingale analog of the Hilbert transform, the most basic example of a Calder\'on--Zygmund operator.
+Nevertheless, Burkholder's work~\cite{Bu1984} is now regarded as a real breakthrough in harmonic analysis because of his method: it gives a deep insight into the structure of the estimated $L^p$-norms and, in particular, allows him to calculate sharp constants in the corresponding $L^p$-inequalities.
+His approach gives rise to a new theory \cite{SIZOV2015,Ose2012,VaVo2020}, which establishes a deep connection between harmonic analysis, stochastic processes, differential geometry, and partial differential equations.
+The methodology suggested by Burkholder is now commonly referred to as the Bellman function method in harmonic analysis.